sebas-suarez01/MicroServices/README.md

 Each service has its own postgres database.
-RabbitMQ is used for the communication and consistency of data between services To keep consistency of the data is through messages/events
+RabbitMQ is used for the communication and consistency of data between services to keep consistency of the data is through messages/events

 ### Structure
 ![img.png](./images/img.png)